2022

 I uploaded this image to https://carnet.ai/, and it gave the following results:

-I will try the password infinity g.
+.
 That did not work.
 I then looked at the back of the car, and it seems it might be a G35X (maybe?):

-It ended up being infinity g35.
+It ended up being infinity g35

 Step 6

-We have files where the strings in them start with $GP***.
+.
 I then learned that these were NMEA sentences.
 I used https://www.nmeagen.org/, to try to see where these files decoded to the following.

 step6_1.txt: